The course follows a few books:

 The log-likelihood (LL) is given by:

-Note that we would like to minimize MSE, but we want LL to be as high as possible (intuitively, we can look at the sign to understand that).
+Note that we would like to minimize MSE, but we want the log-likelihood to be as high as possible (intuitively, we can look at the sign to understand that).

 Maximum likelihood estimator (MLE)